aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

   - Server Actions
   - useOptimistic
   - useTransition
+  - Progressive Enhancement
   - Prisma
 description: Remix Contacts is Remix's official tutorial.
-In this post, we'll rebuild it in Next.js 14 using React Server Components and Server Actions, and compare the two approaches.
+In this post, we'll rebuild it in Next.js 14 using React Server Components, Server Actions, Transitions and Prisma, and compare the two approaches.
 ---

 ## Table of contents

 ## The Goal

-- Replicate the Remix Contacts tutorial in Next.js 14 using React Server Components and Server Actions and maintain progressive enhancement.
+- Replicate the Remix Contacts tutorial in Next.js 14 using React Server Components, Server Actions, Transitions and Prisma while maintaining progressive enhancement.

+The [Remix Contacts tutorial](https://remix.run/docs/en/main/start/tutorial) is Remix's official tutorial.
+It is a simple CRUD app that allows you to create, read, update and delete contacts.
+Remix focuses on web standards, and therefore the app is naturally progressively enhanced.
+With the introduction of React Server Components, I wanted to see how the tutorial would look in Next.js, and see if I could replicate it while maintaining progressive enhancement.

-This app also replaces the Remix stylesheet with tailwind and uses Prisma instead of a fake db.
+This app also replaces the Remix stylesheet with tailwind.

 ## Executing the Rebuild